 - How do I naturally reduce histamine?

-- What is a histamine diet?
+- What causes excessive histamine release?

-- Can histamine cause bloating?
+- Can histamine cause panic attacks?

 - Is Turmeric high in histamine?